-One of the most common topical preparations used to treat psoriasis in Ayurvedic medicine contains turmeric.
-This is a compound that is derived from a root that is similar to ginger.
+One of the most common topical preparations in Ayurvedic medicine contains turmeric.
+Manufacturers produce turmeric from a plant root similar to ginger.

 Meditation and movement

-Ayurveda practitioners emphasize a balance of three elements, which they define as:
+Ayurveda practitioners emphasize a balance of three "elements," which they define as:

 - a person's universe

-- the body's life forces (known as "dosha")
+- the body's life forces, or "dosha"

 Meditation and the practice of "Pranayama," a method of controlled breathing techniques, may benefit a person in reducing their psoriasis.